junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 date: 2024-11-01 01:51
 categories: ["SPN"]
 characters: ["Castiel", "Dean Winchester", "Sam Winchester", "Michael", "Lucifer", "Vince Vincente", "Rowena MacLeod", "Fergus MacLeod/Crowley", "Adam Milligan", "Bobby Singer", "Charlie Bradbury", "Jimmy Novak", "Claire Novak"]
-tags: ["Supernatural", "destiel", "michifer", "温家兄弟", "英文"]
+tags: ["Supernatural", "destiel", "michifer", "英文"]
 pov: 第三人称
 origin: 2025 DCBB
 long_novels: 【Destiel】Angel Black Death
 published: false
 ---

+(**Tags:** canon divergent, post-S11 timeline, minus BMOL, graphic depictions of violence, temporary main character death, main character near death experience, soul-grace dance)

+(**Notes before/after work:** Believe it or not, this story starts as a one-shot idea.
+Just a one-liner thought popped in my mind: "What would it be like when there is an outburst contagious disease infecting and killing angels like Black Death?" when the song I was listening to has a line says "I cry when angels deserve to die."
+I can immediately hear Cas say: "Do angels deserve to die?
+Do I?"
+And the story starts from there.

-(Note: post-S11 timeline, minus British Men of Letters and Mary.
-It starts as a one-shot idea, but then get stretched up -- it stretched itself up to full length -- and ends up turning into practically a complete S12 rewrite.
-I didn't see that coming either.)
+And then it very quickly gets stretched up -- the idea stretched itself up without me doing anything -- to a full-length story.
+I had to take out those very tempting mini-episode chapters and move them to timestamps to stop it from turning into a full-season-length S12 rewrite.
+I didn't see that coming either.
+But it's a fun journey)

-(AO3 Tag: AU - canon divergent)

 [TOC]

+## Draft

+### Outline curve

+find out ABD outburst

+→get Lucifer

+→help Lucifer recover (Lucifer suggest get Michael but they refuse)

+→daily episode with ghost&demon(+surprise reunions+troubles)

+→(Cas+situation get worse, Heaven can't wait longer) get Michael

+→help Michael/Lucifer make peace

+→Michael/Lucifer align to destroy world

+→Dean/Sam say yes, kill each other, heaven is saved

+→Cas think they died, go to Heaven/vail to find them, let them decide if they want back

+→TFW back together, heaven on their command; thought problem solved, Cas is still dying

+→Dean use his soul power heal Cas, soul-grace dance, Cas is saved

+→TFW HE

+### destiel relationship arc

+start with best friends, Dean "I need you" "family/brother", Cas already love Dean more than anything including the world

+→ still keep the "love" to be just friendship/family love, not romantic love, still friend-family-brotherly love, but make Dean gradually realize what does that mean: no definition, but can be weighed, "everything has a price", Dean figures how much he would be willing to sacrifice to trade/sacrifice for Cas, just as much as his any other family member and more, so even if he doesn't admit, his action is already saying out loud: he is willing to sacrifice anything including Sam and his own life and the world for Cas (no need for verbal confession unless vibe feels right)

+The ultimate question: how much are you willing to sacrifice for each other

+Cas: willing to sacrifice himself and all angels and the world to save Dean

+Dean: willing to sacrifice himself and Sam and the world to save Cas (and the world)

+Cas thought Dean wouldn't choose Sam over him because he never did, Dean shows him wrong (but also because Sam is willing to sacrifice himself to save Cas and the world too)

+### Idea

+天使之间流传大型感染病大量非自然死亡（天使黑死病），温双卡怎么办

+卡想救，丁：你染上了怎么办

+因为歌 "Angels deserve to die"

+Cas: "Do angels deserve to die?
+Do I?"

+### Outline

+Angels are dying/going extinction because of ABD (caused by Darkness), Cas goes to investigate and tries to help/save angels, gets infested too.
+They find a vague lore about the purest/brightest light to be able to purify/save/cure angel disease.
+They thought it's Michael or Lucifer or the two of them together, take turn trying them out, getting them out of cage, asking for their help.
+Making them cooperate with each other, but Michael/Lucifer want to destroy the world together.
+Dean/Sam jump in to stop them, getting themselves killed and exploded, and the self-sacrifice explosion turn into the brightest light that cure the angels in Heaven.
+Cas goes to Heaven to get Dean/Sam back, but he's not cured yet.
+Dean personally uses his soul power (the brightest love) to cure Cas.
+All problems solved, HE.

+In between the main plots, because the Heaven is crumbling down without angel guards, souls coming down to Earth, they get to meet with ghosts of people they lost in the past: the Novaks, the Winchesters, Jo/Ellen/Ash/Bobby, Charlie (like casual episodes in a SPN season) →  Timestamps, because not directly related to the main storyline

+### Summary

+### Arts

+#### Banner

+#### Art

+### Editing Notes

+## Main

-### Chapter 1: Here We Go, Again
+### Chap.
+1 Here We Go, Again

+> After S11E23 finale, God/Darkness left, thought the world in peace finally, thought all problems solved, but trouble in Heaven again

 #### Act 1 INT. bunker's kitchen - night (Cas, Dean, Sam)

+> Celebration after S11E23 finale, thought the world in peace

 They're celebrating.
-Just the three of them in the bunker's kitchen, Sam, Dean, and Cas, with several dozens of beer and a full table of (now almost empty) pizza boxes.
+Just the three of them in the bunker's kitchen, Sam, Dean, and Cas, with several dozens of beer and a full table of now-almost-empty pizza boxes.
 But nevertheless, it's a big celebration.

 "Finally, finally!"
-Dean is saying, over a bottle of beer, can't stop beaming, "A big win long overdue, here we go!"
+Dean is saying, over a bottle of beer, can't stop beaming.
+"A big win long overdue, here we go!"

-"Yeah I hear you."
-Sam agrees, a little over himself too, lazily leaning into the seat by the wall, sipping his share of beer.
+"Yeah I hear you," Sam agrees, a little over himself too, lazily leaning into the seat by the wall, sipping his share of beer.
 "No God, no Darkness, no angel or demon, no new freaking Apocalypse, no bigger disaster when the old one is barely missed.
 How long have we ever really get this much peace?"

 Cas seriously considers his question.
 "At least eleven years ago."
 He answers, with a straight face.